 In 2014, Scotland narrowly voted to remain part of the UK.
 Following the EU referendum in 2016, their place looks far less certain.
 The question therefore remains: what possible destiny could there be for Wales?
 Subsumed within some shrunken and reactionary ‘union’ or an independent nation amongst nations?

-Welsh independence is our birthright; the sovereignty of nations forms the very basis of international law.
+The sovereignty of nations forms the very basis of international law.
 This booklet puts the case for our ability to govern our own affairs.
 Faced with the arguments presented here, coupled with the fast-changing constitutional landscape, we ask: How can the issue of Welsh independence be ignored any longer and what possible case is there for the status quo?